minodisk/go-jsonschema/fixtures/schema.md

 HTTP/1.1 204 No Content
 ```### POST /albums/:id/files

-Upload an attachment file for an album
+Upload an attachment file for an album.

 - file
-  - an attachment of album
+  - an attachment of album.
   - Example: `"... contents of file ..."`
   - Type: string